madnilo/ClientTools__backend/README.md

 #### Validations

-DataAnnotations were not necessary for the sake of this app.
-Custom validators were implemented to facilitate unit testing.
+`DataAnnotations` were not used in this app.
+Instead, custom validators were implemented to facilitate unit testing and preserve the nature of POCOs as model classes. `Fluent Validation` was considered, but for the sake of the project it would be overkill.

 #### Service layer